 Let me emphasise that this is just my personal experience and my viewpoint.
 I’m not trying to slate anyone who acts differently to me, but those kinds of things shape you as a person.
 When I was growing up I had an ever-growing list of things that I’d promise I’d never do to/with my children (if I had them) – at some points things bothered me so much I didn’t think I wanted them.
 I realise it sounds like I had an awful childhood and in a lot of ways I think I did, but there was also lots of laughter and happy times in there too.

 I think people simply do their best and make decisions based on what they think is right.
-I hope if Nova or his sister-to-be read this in the future it helps them understand.
+I hope if my lovely boy or his sister-to-be read this in the future it helps them understand.

 Perhaps not sharing the faces of my children on my blog negatively impacts it, particularly as I’m a family travel blogger.
 Maybe brands prefer to work with blogs that show those priceless expressions and natural shots.
 Who knows, but quite frankly it doesn’t make me want to exploit my two in return for pounds.
 Yes, I’d love more money in the bank (who wouldn’t?), but I’m not about to change my beliefs for that reason.